Sylvain-SF/Stock-analysis/README.md

 Refactoring code made it run faster, but coming at the cost of complexity.<br>
 The cons is that refactoring imply a more complicated code and can be more difficult to handle but he does run ~80% faster.
 So the script can handle more data.<br>
-We also figure out that when we activate a different worksheet in a place we don't need it's made the code lose speed consequently, at contrario of activate it in key spot win speed.